 Apple M1 Native Performance

 The core drawback to the M1 chip right now is that, because it uses a different architecture and instruction set from Intel or AMD parts, it won’t be able to run x86 apps without emulating them.
-Developers are already on the case, with Microsoft saying it’s working on a version of Microsoft Office that will run natively on M1 machines and Adobe saying that it’s working on an M1-native creative suite.
+Developers are already on the case, with Microsoft having released a version of Microsoft Office that runs natively on M1 machines and Adobe saying that it’s working on an M1-native creative suite.
+The company's even already released an M1-native Photoshop, which it says runs 1.5x faster than the old version does on "similarly configured previous-gen systems."
 But early adopters might have to wait a bit to get the most performance they can out of their new chips.

 When the M1 does get to run natively, though, it seems to pack some serious power.
 Engadget reports that the M1 MacBook Air had Geekbench 5 results of 1,619/6,292.
 That’s well above their results for the 2020 i7 MacBook Air, which were 1,130/3,053.
 Meanwhile, the Tiger Lake Dell XPS 13 9310 scored in 1,496/5,254 on our own Geekbench 5.0 benchmarks, while the ThinkPad X1 Carbon Extreme Gen 3 with an Intel Core i7-10850H chip scored 1,221/6,116.